The Literature BA Program |

 - The principal focus of the major is British and American literature; the program places these national literatures in an international frame.
 Thus, students may count toward the major courses in French, Spanish, and other literatures, in translation or in the original language.

-- In addition to courses in traditional literatures, students may take courses in contemporary literature, popular culture, and film.
+- In addition to courses in traditional literatures, students may take courses in contemporary literature, theatre, popular culture, and film.

 - Feminist inquiry, the critical study of race, and other theoretical or interdisciplinary approaches are central to the literature curriculum.